-Prior to launching with Yext, Bayada faced a problem common to the healthcare industry.
-Their central website contained a simple "find an office" search page for local home health care providers, but that search functionality wasn't crawlable — meaning Bayada's local pages didn't show up when customers searched directly via major search engines like Google.
+Before launching with Yext, Bayada faced a problem common to the healthcare industry.
+Their central website contained a simple "find an office" search page for local home healthcare providers, but that search functionality wasn't crawlable — meaning Bayada's local pages didn't show up when customers searched directly via major search engines like Google.

-"That meant Google didn't recognize that we had an office in Cherry Hill, New Jersey, for example," Ortiz said.
+"That meant Google didn't recognise that we had an office in Cherry Hill, New Jersey, for example," Ortiz said.
 This meant that if Google couldn't identify a location in Cherry Hill, a Bayada competitor could have easily shown in the search results instead.
-And, Bayada may have lost the customer.
+And Bayada may have lost the customer.

-Bayada realized that creating indexable local pages would be key to discoverability — for both customers searching for home healthcare *and*for nurses who provide in-home healthcare services and may be seeking employment, as Bayada is also a recruiting brand.
+Bayada realised that creating indexable local pages would be key to discoverability — for both customers searching for home healthcare andfor nurses who provide in-home healthcare services and may be seeking employment, as Bayada is also a recruiting brand.

 Bayada opted to launch local pages with Yext in 2017.
 And the link between local pages and meaningful ROI on spend was quickly apparent for the company.
 In just one year, sessions across pages powered by Yext grew 82%.
 Increased traffic back to Bayada pages increase the chance that a customer could hire a home health aide or a potential nurse aide could learn more about seeking employment.
 It's a win-win for Bayada.

 "This is a massive jump that didn't happen by chance," Ortiz said.
 "In fact, page views kept increasing week over week."
 Ortiz also shared that these local landing pages contribute to 25% of leads on Bayada's main website.